NIStreamer/nistreamer/docs/getting_started/limitations.md

 Each pulse is specified by a start time/duration and the _waveform function_.
 The streamer can only play waveform functions defined in its library – somewhat analogous to a [function generator](https://en.wikipedia.org/wiki/Function_generator) as opposed to an [arbitrary waveform generator](https://en.wikipedia.org/wiki/Arbitrary_waveform_generator).

 Streamer has a built-in library with some commonly used mathematical functions.
-Users can also add arbitrary custom functions using the optional `usr_fn_lib` feature.
-It requires writing a minimal amount of Rust code and re-compiling the backend, but we tried to make it maximally simple.
+Users can also add custom functions using the optional `usrlib` feature.
+It requires writing a minimal amount of Rust code and re-compiling the backend, but we tried to make it maximally simple (see the {doc}`tutorial </usage/usrlib>`).

 ## Risk of underrun